Geodesic slice sampling on Riemannian manifolds

 where $\mathrm{Mult}((m_k)_{k \in\{1, \ldots,6\}})$ is the multinomial distribution with parameter $(m_k)_{k \in\{1, \ldots,6\}}$.
-In this Bayesian setting, we take a uniform non-informative prior on every parameter.
-We want to assess if the clustering separates the $6$ actions.
+In this Bayesian setting, we impose a uniform non-informative prior on every parameter.
+Our goal is to assess if the clustering separates the $6$ actions.
 To this end, for each environment, the dataset is split into a training set (67\% of the data) and a test set (33\%).
 The clustering model is trained with the training set and evaluated on the test set.